 Give them enough time for the team project.
 When the deadline is close, tell them to organize a presentation.
 You can feature all projects on the blog of your class, so every team will see what the others accomplished.

-The responsibility of a teacher is huge.
+The responsibility of a teacher is vast.
 You’re not there with the sole purpose to teach the things that are in the textbooks.
 You’re there to support their intellectual growth, but you must also maintain the spark of creativity as active as possible.
 Hopefully, the six methods we described above will help you do that.

-Feel free to share your own practices and walk us through to your experiences as a teacher!
+Feel free to share your practices and walk us through to your experiences as a teacher!
 Kindly leave your comments and opinions in the comment box.